Skip to main content

 Illustration of the presented framework to improve bridge resilience and sustainability

-In this research, the link between the design variables and mechanical properties of HPFRCC is established using machine learning predictive models developed in recent research [40,41,42], and the link between the mechanical properties of HPFRCC and the mechanical responses of bridges is determined via finite element analysis.
-To stand alone, the machine learning predictive models are briefly introduced in Section 2.2.
-The finite element analysis approach is presented in Section 2.3.
+In this research, the link between the design variables and mechanical properties of HPFRCC is established using machine learning predictive models developed in recent research [45,46,47], and the link between the mechanical properties of HPFRCC and the mechanical responses of bridges is determined via finite element analysis.
+To stand alone, the machine learning predictive models are briefly introduced in “Machine learning predictive models” section.
+The finite element analysis approach is presented in “Finite element analysis” section.
 It is envisioned that the framework is applicable to assess bridge resilience and sustainability under various hazards in a life cycle analysis.
-This research only focuses on the implementation of resilience during bridge construction, as elaborated in Section 2.4.
-Sustainability mainly considers material cost and carbon footprint, as presented in Section 2.5.
+This research only focuses on the implementation of resilience during bridge construction, as elaborated in “Evaluation of resilience” section.
+Sustainability mainly considers cradle-to-gate cost and carbon footprint of materials, as presented in “Evaluation of sustainability” section.

 Machine learning predictive models

-Different machine learning models were developed to predict the mechanical properties of UHPC and SHCC in recent research [40,41,42].
+Different machine learning models were developed to predict the mechanical properties of UHPC and SHCC in recent research [45,46,47].
 To avoid duplication, the predictive models are only briefly introduced herein.
-The predictive models were machine learning models trained using a large quantity of experimental data of UHPC and SHCC.
-The trained models were used to reflect the relationship between mixture design variables and mechanical properties.
-Examples of mixture design variables include the water-to-binder ratio, sand-to-binder ratio, binder composition, and so on.
-The mechanical properties include the compressive and tensile strengths, first crack stress, ultimate strain capacity, and so on.
+The predictive models were machine learning models developed using a large quantity of experimental data of UHPC and SHCC through a “training” process, which was used to establish mathematical high-fidelity relationships between mixture design variables (e.g., water-to-binder ratio, sand-to-binder ratio, binder composition) and mechanical properties (e.g., compressive and tensile strengths, first crack stress, ultimate strain capacity) of HPFRCC [45,46,47].
+With the predictive models, the mechanical properties of HPFRCC mixtures are predictable as long as the mixture design variables are provided.
+The prediction accuracy was evaluated using different performance metrics as summarized in Table 1.
+The results indicated that the predictive models achieved high accuracy [45,46,47].

 Finite element analysis